dune-copasi/dune-copasi/CONTRIBUTING.md

 Try to do this before anything else.
 This will greately improve both your and our experience working together :-).
-We follow the [GitLab Workflow](https://about.gitlab.com/blog/2016/10/25/gitlab-workflow-an-overview/) in our software development cycle and we expet you to be part of it.
+We follow the [GitLab Workflow](https://about.gitlab.com/blog/2016/10/25/gitlab-workflow-an-overview/) in our software development cycle and we expect you to be part of it.
 In short, contributing single features can be summarized by following these steps:

 1. **ISSUE**: Create an issue in our